USEPA/BMDS/docs/source/development.md

 py.test -k test_my_special_test_name
 ```

-There is a built-in Makefile, ``make``, that runs many common utility methods for developing the application.
-You can run tests by running `make test`, run code formatting using `make format`, or build documentation using `make docs`.
-For more details on other built-in actions, view the `Makefile` (or the `make.bat` file for Windows).
+You can run tests by running `poe test`, run code formatting using `poe format`, or build documentation using `poe docs`.
+For more details on other built-in actions, view the `poe` commands by simply typing `poe`.

 Github Actions are in place to execute whenever a pull-request is submitted to check code formatting and successful tests.
 When code is merged into the `main` branch, a wheel artifact is created and stored on github.
 We use [cibuildwheel](https://cibuildwheel.pypa.io/en/stable/) to build wheel packages in Windows, macOS, and Linux using Github Actions.